 So the equation for the quick ratio is:

 Quick ratio = (cash equivalents + marketable securities + accounts receivable) / current liabilities

-Because inventory levels vary a lot across industries, this ratio should in theory give us a better reading of a company’s liquidity than the current ratio.
+Because inventory levels vary widely across industries, in theory, this ratio should give us a better reading of a company’s liquidity than the current ratio.
 But it’s important to put it in context.

-An even purer (in theory) liquidity test is the cash ratio.
-This one takes accounts receivable out of the equation, leaving you with only cash equivalents and marketable securities to cover your current liabilities:
+The cash ratio takes accounts receivable out of the equation, leaving you with only cash equivalents and marketable securities to cover your current liabilities:

 Cash ratio = (cash equivalents + marketable securities) / current liabilities